Schedule is compatible with Snow Leopard (10.6) and higher.

 When you launch Schedule, you see an empty Task Table and some fields and controls.

-To start a new project, select New from the File manu, enter a project name and click on the "OK" button.
+To start a new project, select New from the File menu, enter a project name (to open an existing project, select Open from the File menu and navigate to the project) and click on the "OK" button.
 For this example, we will call this project "My Project".

 Notice that the window is now titled "My Project" and the fields and buttons are enabled.